Golf (card game): Deal

 A single 52-card deck is recommended for a two or three player game.
 If played with four or more players, a double-deck of 104 cards is ideal.

 Each player is dealt six face-down cards from a shuffled deck.
 The remaining cards are placed face down to form the stockpile, from which the top card is taken and turned up to start the discard pile beside it.
 Players arrange their cards in two rows of three in front of them and turn any two of these cards face up.
 This arrangement is maintained throughout the game; players always have six cards in front of them.

 Play

 The objective is for players to reduce the value of the cards in front of them by swapping them for lesser value cards.
 After the end of each round, players calculate the score of their respective six cards.

-Beginning with the dealer's left, players take turns drawing a single card from either the stockpile or discard pile.
-The drawn card may either be swapped for one of that player's six cards or, if drawn from the stockpile, discarded.
-If the card is swapped for one of the face-down cards, the card swapped in remains face up.
-If the card drawn is discarded, the player can then choose to flip a card face up.
+Beginning with the person left of the dealer, each player takes turn doing one of three actions: